What Does Old Mean?

 After the 8 weeks of training when the elderly subjects were re-tested, there was a 41% average increase in the size of the fast twitch muscle fibers, and a 32% average increase in the percentage of fast twitch muscle fibers present.
 1RM in the hack squat exercise improved by 68% on average, and RFD increased by 48% on average.
 Before the testing there was significant differences between these scores in the young and old groups.
 Upon completion of the training, the 1RM and RFD values in the “old” group were similar to those of the young.

 Both groups were strength tested in the leg extension 1RM, bench press 1RM, and hand grip strength by dynamometer.
 Two power tests were also carried out.
 These were the vertical jump, and seated medicine ball throw.
 I was very happy to see these two power tests included as they are rarely used in studies with more elderly populations, but are very practical and easily replicated.
-(They also make for great training exercises).
+(They also make for great training exercises, especially in preventing the decrease in club head speed).

 From pre to post testing, the experimental group increased on the bench press 1RM by an average 61.8%, the 1RM leg extension by an average of 44.1%, vertical jump height by 40.2%, and ball throwing distance by 17.2%.
 No significant changes were seen in the control group.

-Similarly to the Wang study above, these types of improvement in strength and power would likely lead to big increases in club head speed and distance.
+Similarly to the Wang study above, these types of improvement in strength and power would likely lead to big increases in club head speed and distance, as well as preventing a decrease in club head speed.

 Research results like those provided above and real world observations make the benefits of these training modalities impossible to ignore, and I always try to include them as an element of my clients training programs both in person and online.
 With this being said, some sense must be applied when deciding on how to train high force (strength), and high velocity (RFD) movements in older populations.
 In my online training programs via the Fit For Golf App, I try to combine research and my practical experience to provide optimal training programs for golfers.